shyim/shyim.me/tips-and-tricks/cluster-setup.md

 ---
-description: This guide assumes you are using Shopware 6.3.0.0 or upper
+description: This guide assumes you are using Shopware 6.3.0.0 or later
 ---

 # Cluster Setup

 ## What is clustering?

-Generally speaking, clustering is a way to link multiple computers for a certain purpose.
-Usually this purpose is to increase availability and / or performance of the setup and has several benefits:
+Generally speaking, clustering is a way to link multiple containers and / or servers for a certain job in the setup.
+The purpose is usually to increase the availability and / or performance of the setup and has amongst other things the following benefits:

 * you can introduce redundancy for any single component \(e.g. cache, appserver or database\).
 Even if a component fails, the shop will still work, as there is no "single point of failure"
 * the load \(i.e. the users\) can be distributed across the cluster.
 So there is not a single appserver that will need to handle all users - but all users are distributed across all available appservers.